douban/libmc/README.md

 libmc is developing and maintaining by Douban Inc. Currently, It is working in production environment, powering all web traffics in douban.com.
-Realtime [benchmark result](https://gist.github.com/mckelvin/f7cdb657a8338ffdc89d) will be available on travis (soon).
+Realtime [benchmark result](https://travis-ci.org/douban/libmc/builds/57124335#L1611) is available on travis.

 ## Build and Installation